natemarks/go-learn-lambdas/README.md

   - Node/npm

 ## Initial MVP and story ideas
+- run an API request to a public endpoint and log results to splunk
+  - access splunk bearer token from secrets manager

 - Deploy a single entity node with REST CRUD API
   - Swagger API documentation?
   - MySQL persistence